dexedge/schatz/README.md

 The `schatz` script will try to download the entire range of images that you've requested.
 Sometimes this will work without a hitch, and you'll acquire (for example) all 38 images of *Alceste* in just a few seconds.
 However, the LOC server sometimes becomes overtaxed: the script may download, say, 10 images, and then the next request will "hang".
 After an interval of time with no response, the `schatz` script will halt with an error.

 I'm currently investigating ways to deal with this situation.
-However, if you need to rerun the script to finish downloading a libretto, you can start with the first images that failed to download; you don't need to start over again from the beginning, as you will already have successfully downloaded the images up to the point that the request timed out.
+However, if you need to rerun the script to finish downloading a libretto, you can start with the first image that failed to download; you don't need to start over again from the beginning, as you will already have successfully downloaded the images up to the point that the request timed out.

-Please feel free to contact me with questions, bugs, or suggestions:
+Please feel free to contact me with questions, bug reports, or suggestions:

 dexedge at gmail dot com